Costeer/101st-Wiki-Remade/mmw-content/Resources/medals.md

 **SPC and up**

 Deployment Host Medals are awarded for hosting large numbers of deployments with your members.
 Those interested in Deployment Host Medals should keep a log of contracts they run through the deployment-tallies channel in the Discord.
-(to list deployments type `/upcoming events` in the commands channel)

 | Medal Type                                                   | Requirements          |
 | ------------------------------------------------------------ | --------------------- |